Income Protection for My Occupation

-- Cause excessive mental and nervous strain.
+- Could cause excessive mental and nervous strain.

 In general, insurance companies limit income protection benefits to around 75% of your income, as an incentive to return to work once you recover.
-However, as a result of ongoing and significant increases in the cost of living some insurers are now offer income protection benefits of up to $60,000 per month.
-This means that if you are white collar professional such as a surgeon, doctor, other medical professional, lawyer or barrister you can be eligible for this new maximum income protection benefit amount.
+However, as a result of ongoing and significant increases in the cost of living some insurers are now offering income protection benefits of up to $60,000 per month.
+This means that if you are a white collar professional such as a surgeon, doctor or lawyer you can be eligible for this new maximum income protection benefit amount.

 - A specific injuries benefit.
-This feature covers common injuries such as a fracture in your leg, arm, skull, thigh or pelvis.
+This feature covers common injuries such as a fracture to your leg, arm, skull, thigh or pelvis.
 Other injuries you can expect to be covered for include paralysis, total and permanent loss of sight in one eye, and the loss of the use of a foot or hand.

 You will also need to provide details about your exact job title and duties, as well as the hours you work in a typical rotation.

-For example, a farmer’s life insurance policy benefit can be based on 30% of your gross or net farm turn over, or calculate the benefit on your net income. if you are a farmer looking for life insurance or income protection insurance, you may also want to consider the benefits of stepped or level premiums for your situation, and consider whether you would be best suited to an indemnity or agreed value policy.
+For example, a farmer’s life insurance policy benefit can be based on 30% of your gross or net farm turn over, or calculated by your net income. if you are a farmer looking for income protection insurance, you may also want to consider the benefits of stepped or level premiums for your situation, and consider whether you would be best suited to an indemnity or agreed value policy.

 - Relevant coverage.
 The amount of cover you choose should reflect your future needs.
-This is why some income protection policies increase your cover amount each year, to keep up with the inflation rates.
+This is why some income protection policies increase your cover amount each year to keep up with the inflation rates.